15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 13. 🌸 Keukenhof Gardens: A Sea of Color

 Our first stop was Keukenhof, often called the Garden of Europe.
-Known for its seasonal tulip displays, it draws visitors from all over the world and it showed.
+Known for its seasonal tulip displays (one of the reasons for visiting Netherlands in April), it draws visitors from all over the world and it showed.
 Because of the long Easter weekend, the place was packed, and navigating through the crowds took a bit of patience.
 But even with all the foot traffic, the gardens were undeniably beautiful.

 14. 🐐 Zaanse Schans Windmill Village: A Glimpse of Old Holland

 From Keukenhof, we continued on to Zaanse Schans, a preserved historic village just outside Amsterdam that showcases what traditional Dutch life once looked like.
-The atmosphere here was much more relaxed.
-Set along a riverbank, the village is home to green wooden houses, working windmills, and charming little workshops.
+The village is home to green wooden houses, working windmills, and charming little workshops and is set along the riverbank.

 We first visited a wooden clog-making demonstration and watched how traditional Dutch clogs are carved and finished.
 The process was surprisingly fascinating and quick and yes, we did try on a few!